ZFS Deduplication

 Costs

 Reduced I/O Deduplication requires almost immediate access to the DDT.
 In a deduplicated pool, every block potentially needs DDT access.
 The number of small I/Os can be colossal; copying a 300 GB file could require tens, perhaps hundreds of millions of 4K I/O to the DDT.
 This is extremely punishing and slow.
-RAM must be large enough to store the entire DDT and any other metadata and the pool almost always is configured using fast, high quality SSDs allocated as special vdevs for metadata.
+RAM must be large enough to store the entire DDT and any other metadata and the pool is commonly is configured using fast, high-quality SSDs allocated as special vdevs for metadata.
 Data rates of 50,000-300,000 4K I/O per second (IOPS) have been reported by the TrueNAS community for SSDs handling DDT.
 When the available RAM is insufficient, the pool runs extremely slowly.
 When the SSDs are unreliable or slow under mixed sustained loads, the pool can also slow down or even lose data if enough SSDs fail.

 CPU Consumption Deduplication is extremely CPU intensive.
 Hashing is a complex operation and deduplication uses it on every read and write.
 It is possible for some operations (notably scrub and other intense activities) to use an entire 8 - 32 core CPU to meet the computational demand required for deduplication.